Property Value Appeals Board

 Decorum and Security

-All participants are expected to observe respectful behavior and decorum during all Clackamas County Board of Property Tax Appeals hearings.
+All participants are expected to observe respectful behavior and decorum during all Clackamas County Property Value Appeals Board hearings.
 Anyone acting in a disruptive, disorderly or threatening manner, or using profanity, will be asked to voluntarily leave the meeting, and the hearing will be concluded, rescheduled, or postponed at the Board’s discretion.

 If an individual continues to behave in a disorderly or disruptive manner, and refuses to voluntarily leave the meeting, then the Chair may request a law enforcement officer to escort the individual from the hearing.
 Oregon City Police Officers are on hand for just such an event.
 Please be courteous, respectful, and remain focused on the topic of property valuation.